How to Charge 10 Times More Than Your Freelance Competition6 min read

 When you initially established your rates, you probably did so based on the average going rate for said product, for someone with your expertise level.

 But have you considered pricing based on value?
 Value-based pricing involves setting prices based on the client’s perceived value of the product or service.
-So rather than pricing based on similar rates to the market,
+So rather than pricing based on similar rates to the market, you price based on the level of results it will bring to the business.

 Rather than plotting out how much work you’ll need to do to deliver what the client is asking for and then rationalizing how much they should pay you based on that, instead, focus on what the expected outcome is.